ppy/osu-wiki/wiki/Beatmap/Difficulty/en.md

 ## Difficulty and star rating

-As per 27 July 2021, the osu! website automatically assigns a beatmap's difficulty rating colour based on their star rating according to the following spectrum range:
+As per 27 July 2021, the osu! website automatically assigns a beatmap's difficulty rating colour based on their star rating according to the following spectrum:

 ![osu! difficulty rating colour spectrum](img/osu-difficulty-spectrum.png)